markstringer-dti/markstringer-dti.github.io/dti.md

 Of course, you can keep going.
 But for the purposes of the job I'm describing, these numbers are normally sufficient.

+So, what you end up with at the end of this session is a wall (real, or virtual) that has big ticket items on it.

+Grouped under Fibonacci series numbers.

+This is the really important bit you add up the total of the scores on all of the tickets.
+This gives you an overall number for the size of the backlog.

+This is important number #1.

+What you need to know is a rough order of priority for these "big ticket" items.
+Really easy way to do this is using a package like Trello create a Kanban board with four columns and then label those columns "Done", "Now", "Next", "Later
+".
+The next job is for either the product owner or the product owner together with the whole team to put those tickets in those columns when you've done that what do you have you have a sized road map.

+Then every fortnight at the end of the mid-sprint check I would walk through the Kanban board and asked the team to estimate the percentage completion of the things that were in the "Now" column.
+I multiplied the percentage complete scores that I get from the team with the fibbonaci numbers on the ticket items I get important number #2.

+Important number #2 is the number of points that have been completed.

+Warning a lot of people will tell you that this is absolutely what you shouldn't do.
+I'm kind of worried even to admit this is what I've done even though it worked beautifully for me and I will definitely try to do this again although I'll inspect and adapt obviously.

+Before you know it another two weeks have gone by and you're sitting in the mid Sprint check with the team looking at their big ticket items and asking for estimates on percentage progress.
+This mid Spring check and all the others that follow it start to give you important numbers three, four, five and six.
+That means that about 8 weeks in to a project that's in development you have all the numbers you need to really cause some trouble and potentially get yourself fired.
+Why?
+Because now you have the numbers to put together a burn up chart and burn up chart gives you some kind of indication when the project might actually finish.

+And guess what?
+The news is never good. the news is never "Oh look!"
+We're going to have this finished in about half the time!

+After three or four sprints 6 to 8 weeks you have a pretty good idea of how much work there is relative to any deadline and how quickly the team are getting through the work of course the first reaction of product owners and stakeholders will be denial the second will be some kind of bargaining actually this normally takes the form of some kind of bad arithmetic kind of denial

+"Yes, but if you add all these numbers together divide them by this and then take away the number you first thought of adding in the *special Mayan number for fate and good luck* then we will get everything done on time."

+The more eagle eyed amongst you will realise that what's happening here is that we're walking through the five stages of grief denial, bargaining, anger, depression and acceptance.

+In my experience the bargaining stage is where people say the maddest stuff and I used to argue with them when people said things like "we're still going to be able to deliver for the deadline all we have to do is work twice as fast."
+I used to argue with them when they said things like, "I talked to this crazy person on the street, and they said that this project would probably deliver on time and that you don't know what you're talking about," or "my nephew put up a website in a weekend I don't see why this is any different."

+Now what I do, is I just keep counting.
+Another two weeks you have another data point.
+You put that on your chart it will be even clearer than it was before that you have twice, three times, four times - the worst I've seen is seven times -  more work you can deliver in the time required.

+And that's when the anger will come in.
+Why are you being so negative?
+Why didn't you tell me about this before?
+"I thought I'd hired professional people who knew what they were doing.
+Clearly if this is going to take twice as long as I want it to you can't possibly know what you're doing."

+There might also at this point be an attempt to change the way that you count things so that things look better than they are.
+It's quite important to resist this.
+How do I know?
+Because I've failed to resist it and seen the consequences.

+It was a long time after my first attempt at this manoeuvre that I read "Never Split the Difference," by Chris Voss.

+Now having read that I realised what I'm trying to do is show the product owner and the senior stakeholders a realistic picture of the project and then ask them an open question.

+What do you want us to do?